cse512-23s/Tuning-PlaySite/README.md

 - Readme for Page 5 (~1 Hr)
 - Restructuring Pages and information (~10 Hrs)

-Amisha
+Amisha Himanshu Somaiya

-Amisha was responsible for Page 3, Page 4 and major portions of Page 6 as follows (total ~40 Hrs) :
+Amisha was responsible for Page 3, Page 4 and major portions of Page 6 as follows (total ~50 Hrs) :
 -	Page layout decisions (~2 Hrs)
--	Visualization design decisions (~4 Hrs)
+-	Visualization design decisions (~5 Hrs)
--	Coding up visualizations in D3.js for pages 3, 4 and 6  (~22 Hrs)
+-	Coding up visualizations in D3.js for pages 3, 4 and 6  (~28 Hrs)
--	Debugging (~2 Hrs)
+-	Debugging (~4 Hrs)
 -	Resolving conflicts between plots to fit into single page (~4 Hrs)
--	Readme for Pages 3, 4 and 6 (~4 Hrs)
+-	Readme for Pages 3, 4 and 6 (~5 Hrs)
 -	Video script proof-reading and editing (~2 Hrs)

 James (Shao-Jung) Kan